aadarshram/RouteOptimizer/README.md

    ```

    The backend will be available at `http://0.0.0.0:8000`.
 You can view the automatically generated API documentation at [http://0.0.0.0:8000/docs](http://0.0.0.0:8000/docs).

+   **Note-** If you do not wish to host the server from your system, consider opting for commercial cloud-based hosting services.

 ### Chrome Extension Setup